i-on-project/teams/docs/api/resources/invite.md

-# Requests
+# Invite

-Represents a request to create a team, made by one student.
+Represents an invitation to a classroom.
 Only available for teacher.

 ## Properties

-### Domain specific
+### Domain Specif

-- `link` - Invite link for the creation.
+- `classroom-name` - Name of the classroom in question
   - mandatory
   - non editable
   - type: number
   - example: ``api/orgs/3/classrooms/4/invite-link``
-- ``teamId`` - Indicates the team that is pending.
-    - mandatory
-    - editable
-    - type: Date
-    - possible values: ``5``

 ### Media-type [Siren](https://github.com/kevinswiber/siren)